maxdemarzi/neography/README.md

 * [Neology](https://github.com/lordkada/neology) by Carlo Alberto Degli Atti
 * [Neoid](https://github.com/elado/neoid) by Elad Ossadon

-An alternative is the Architect4r Gem at https://github.com/namxam/architect4r by Maximilian Schulz
+An alternative to Neography is [Architect4r](https://github.com/namxam/architect4r) by Maximilian Schulz

 ### Neography in the Wild